 Rotator cuff injuries manifest in three typical ways:

-If you sustained a rotator cuff injury, the first thing your doctor will probably do is perform x-ray or MRI scans and prescribe nonsurgical therapy to see if your shoulder pain will improve on its own.
-That might include strengthening exercises, steroid injections, anti-inflammatory medications and physical therapy.
-However, if the problem persists (particularly when it comes to a lack of shoulder strength), the American Association of Orthopaedic Surgeons notes that the only thing that can help is surgery, which typically costs thousands of dollars.
-Recovery takes a long time.
-The National Institute of Health says that it can take anywhere from 3 to 6 months to recover from a torn rotator cuff, and many people spend anywhere from 1 to 6 months wearing a sling.
-Missing work is practically inevitable – recent data from the U.S. Bureau of Labor Statistics shows that workers who sustained a shoulder injury on the job required more than twice as many days off work as compared to people who suffered from any other work-related sprains, strains or tears.
-The combined costs of medical treatment, lost wages and lost productivity can be astronomical for families.
-But The Georgia Hammer can help.
+If you sustained a rotator cuff injury, the first thing your doctor will probably do is perform X-ray or MRI scans.
+That might include strengthening exercises, steroid injections, anti-inflammatory medications, and physical therapy.
+However, if the problem persists (particularly when it comes to a lack of shoulder strength), the American Association of Orthopedic Surgeons notes that the only thing that can help is surgery, which typically costs thousands of dollars.
+The National Institute of Health says that it can take anywhere from three to six months to recover from a torn rotator cuff, and many people spend anywhere from one to six months wearing a sling.
+Missing work is practically inevitable—recent data from the U.S. Bureau of Labor Statistics shows that workers who sustained a shoulder injury on the job required more than twice as many days off work as compared to people who suffered from any other work-related sprains, strains, or tears.
+The combined costs of medical treatment, lost wages, and lost productivity can be astronomical for families.
+But The Hammer can help.